 6 million submittals

 Copenhagen-based Dalux has capitalised upon Denmark’s early BIM adoption and the smartphone explosion to provide user-friendly BIM working, including augmented reality, on mobile devices

 Digital Construction Summit will provide a full day of thought provoking seminar sessions catering for all levels.
-There will be seminars was a must attend for professionals who needed to adjust their business strategies to existing and emerging policy.
+There will be seminars for professionals who need to adjust their business strategies to existing and emerging policy.
 Created specifically for strategic decision makers such as Heads of BIM, BIM Directors/Consultants and other senior personnel in AECO (Architecture, Engineering, Construction and Owner-operated).

 For speaker and content enquiries: